jj1bdx/luatrek/devenv-memo.md

         umask 022
         make install

-* Use `--local` option for installing rocks for development
+* Always use `--local` option for installing rocks for development
+    * On OS X homebrew, the default installation is at /usr/local (site wide)

 * Enable local rocks installation: add this to `~/.zshenv`

         eval `luarocks path`